biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/85152_California
 - bushy tomato plant.
 My cherry tom is quite bushy at 4'. shall I trim off any branches without  any possibility of flowers or fruit

-## intent: askextension_tomato/85222_SouthDakota
-- Beans and tomato question.
-Rustic Acres dropped off samples from a row of tomato and bean plants.
-The browning and curling of the leaves started 2 days ago.
-A water drip line is used on the plants with a plastic mulch to keep the weeds under control.
-The beans were sprayed and fertilized within the week.
-Contact info is Aaron at 605-480-1373 or nat@racindustries.us

 ## intent: askextension_tomato/85226_Michigan
 - What is happening to my tomato plants?
 I have several plants in my garden and some in a greenhouse, and all of them look like this.
 I first noticed it a few weeks ago.
 Any idea what is causing this?